SanielX/Microscenes/README.md

 using Microscenes;

-[System.Serializable]                                  // Required by unity
+[System.Serializable]                     // Required by unity,
+                                          // but not really since unity inherits Serializable
-[MicrosceneNode("Useful tooltip")]                     // Mark node to make it visible in graph window [SerializeReferencePath(SRPathType.Abstract, "Empty")] // Enum is a shortcut to make folders, you can skip
+                                          // (even though attribute says its not inherited) [MicrosceneNode("Useful tooltip")]        // Mark node to make it visible in graph window [NodePath(NodeFolder.Abstract + "Empty")] // Enum is a shortcut to make folders, you can skip
                                           // this attribute if you don't want custom path in node explorer public class EmptyAction : MicrosceneNode
 {
     protected override void OnStart(in MicrosceneContext ctx)
     {
-        Complete();
+        Complete();  // Immediately finish execution of a node }
 }
-}

-// Example of checking condition every frame [SerializeReferencePath(SRPathType.Abstract, "Wait")] class WaitNode : MicrosceneNode
+// Example of checking condition every frame [NodePath(NodeFolder.Abstract + "Wait")] class WaitNode : MicrosceneNode
 {
     private double timeOverStamp;